AnthonyBloomer/ezflix/README.rst

     ezflix "The Man in the High Castle"

-You can also pass an optional argument 'latest' to watch the latest episode of a given TV series.
+Pass '--latest' to watch the latest episode of a given TV series.

 .. code:: bash

-    ezflix "South Park" latest
+    ezflix "South Park" --latest

 To search for movies, pass the 'movie' argument.